 Provides an opportunity to learn about contemporary research and technologies in electrical engineering, computer engineering and computer science.
 Students are expected to strengthen their topics of current interest and explore beyond their own research area thorough oral and written presentations.

-Focus is more on methods to analyze nonlinear systems, as opposed to control of nonlinear systems.
-Topics include: (1) introduction to nonlinear systems, (2) one-dimensional nonlinear system: bifurcations (saddle-node, transcritical, and pitchfork bifurcations), (3) two-dimensional nonlinear systems: phase portraits, limit cycles, bifurcations (saddle-node, transcritical, pitchfork, and Hopf bifurcations), (4) weakly nonlinear oscillators (Van der Pol equation, and Duffing equation), method of averaging, (5) Lyapunov analysis, and (6) describing function methods.
+Focuses more on methods to analyze nonlinear systems, as opposed to control of nonlinear systems.
+Topics include: (1) introduction to nonlinear systems, (2) one-dimensional nonlinear system: bifurcations (saddle-node, transcritical and pitchfork bifurcations), (3) two-dimensional nonlinear systems: phase portraits, limit cycles, bifurcations (saddle-node, transcritical, pitchfork and Hopf bifurcations), (4) weakly nonlinear oscillators (Van der Pol equation and Duffing equation), method of averaging, (5) Lyapunov analysis, and (6) describing function methods.
 Prerequisite: EE 792.

-A project conducted under the supervision of an academic advisor for the directed project option.
+Project conducted under the supervision of an academic advisor for the directed project option.
 Requires a written report and an oral presentation on the project.
-Graded S/U. Prerequisite: consent of academic advisor.
+Prerequisite: academic advisor's consent.

 Introduces error control codes, including Galois fields, linear block codes, cyclic codes, Hadamard codes, Golay codes, BCH codes, Reed-Solomon codes, convolutional codes, Viterbi decoding algorithm, Turbo codes, and ARQ protocols.
 Applies to digital 3G and 4G cellular and satellite communication systems.
 Prerequisite: EE 726.